Joao4569/farm_fresh/README.md

 I then proceeded to search, research and filter my results in order to make up a final list of short tail and long tail keywords for use in Farm Fresh.

+Next I then An xml sitemap is a file that .
+It .
+A sitemap file ensures search engines will crawl every essential page on your website.
+This is especially useful if there are pages of your site that don’t have any internal links pointing to them.
+So a sitemap

+1. I implemented meta tags with a description of Farm Fresh and keywords that i found to be usefull.
+2. I made use of some strong tags and changed some of the text on templates to better suite my selected keywords.
+3. Throughout the production of this application I made use of some things to better optimize the site for Googles search engine:
+  - I made use of good semantics.
+  - I ensured that my image names were custom to the subject of the image for a better `alt` attribute on my templates.
+  - And by ensuring that the content of the site matches its purpose.
+4. I created a `sitemap.xml` file in order to list Farm Fresh's important page urls, making sure that search engines can crawl, or navigate,
+through them and also help search engines understand the website structure which can help speed up content discovery for search engines when they crawl and index this web application.
+5. I also created a `robots.txt` file in order to tell search engines where they are not allowed to go on a website.
+It lists out any folders or files that will not be crawled or indexed by search engine spiders.
+Having a robots.txt file shows that you acknowledge that search engines are allowed on your site and that they may have free access to it.
+For this reason, search engines take the existence of this file in this project as a sign of quality and improve Farm Fresh's SEO ranking.
+  - The file contains disallows for the following:
+   - Accounts
+   - Cart App
+   - Sitemap

 # Features Left To Implement